sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 null hypothesis is true, both |MS_b| and |MS_w| are estimators of the variance of the residuals ϵ\ :sub:`ik`.
-If those residuals are normally distributed, then you might suspect that the estimate of the variance of ϵ\ :sub:`ik` is χ²-distributed, because (as discussed in :doc:`Other useful distributions
-<../Ch07/Ch07_Probability_6>`) that’s what a χ²-distribution *is*: it’s what
-you get when you square a bunch of normally-distributed things and add them up.
+If those residuals are normally distributed, then you might suspect that the estimate of the variance of ϵ\ :sub:`ik` is χ²-distributed, because (as discussed in :doc:`../Ch07/Ch07_Probability_6`) that’s what a χ²-distribution *is*: it’s what you get when you square a bunch of normally-distributed things and add them up.
 And since the *F*-distribution is (again, by definition) what you get when you take the ratio between two things that are χ² distributed, we have our sampling distribution.
 Obviously, I’m glossing over a whole lot of stuff when I say this, but in broad terms, this really is where our sampling distribution comes from.

 .. _worked_example: